chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="(Not A Good) Surprise!" %}}
-One of the most surprising findings was that even by 2005, women's history content was still a single digit percentage of all content.
-I checked these numbers ten different ways because I would have guessed that women's history content accounted for closer to 25% \-- undoubtedly women's historians were overrepresented in my own professional networks.
+One of the most surprising findings was that even by 2005, women's history content was still a single digit percentage of all publication abstract content.
+I checked these numbers ten different ways because I would have guessed that women's history content accounted for closer to 25%; undoubtedly women's historians were overrepresented in my own professional networks.
 I also asked a dozen-plus women's and non-women's historians to guess the percent of article publications over the past two decades that focused in some way on women's history.
-Pretty uniformly, they guessed closer to 50% than 10%.
+Pretty uniformly, they guessed closer to 50% than the reality of 10%.
 {{% /notation %}}

 Publications related to women's history have been increasing since the